Below is a list of our five favorite minimalist essays from other sites and our five favorite non-minimalist essays.

 3. Questioning the Couch (on Miss Minimalist).
 It’s funny what words stick with a person over the years.
-As odd as it might sound on the surface, a short essay about Miss Minimalist’s couch was one of those things that stuck with us.
+As odd as it might sound on the surface, a short essay about Miss Minimalist’s couch is one of those things that stuck with us.
 The couch thing seemed ridiculous to us at first, until we read the entire essay.
-You see—as leaders of people for over a decade—we often tell people to ask better questions if they wanted better answers.
-“Questioning the Couch,” at its fundament, was about much more than its ostensible subject (viz. it was about questioning the stuff in your life, and that was the first time we started to do so with any real purpose).
+You see—as leaders of people for over a decade—we often tell people to ask better questions if they want better answers.
+“Questioning the Couch,” at its fundament, is about much more than its ostensible subject (viz. it’s about questioning the stuff in your life, and that’s the first time we started to do so with any real purpose).

 4. All 72 Things I Own (on Exile Lifestyle).
-Colin Wright, who is a good friend of ours now, is the man who introduced us to minimalism.
-This post showed us a different kind of focus on life, a focus that wasn’t about stuff but about living a more meaningful life.
+Colin Wright, a good friend of ours, is the person who introduced us to minimalism.
+This post showed us a different kind of focus on life: a focus that wasn’t about stuff, but about living a more meaningful life.
 Even though we don’t aspire to have less than 100 things, Colin showed us it was possible to do so and inspired us to take our journey into minimalism.
-He also posted his subsequent 51 Things and 55 Things articles on his site.
+He also posted his subsequent 55 Things and 51 Things articles on his site.

 BONUS: 38 Lessons I’ve Learned in My 38 Years (on Zen Habits).
-This one is fairly new but it’s chalked full of heartfelt advice from Leo Babauta.
+This one is fairly new, but it’s chock-full of heartfelt advice from Leo Babauta.
 Well worth reading.

-Warning: some of these links include profanity, which we aren’t bothered by, but if you are, then you might not want to read on.
+Warning: some of these links include profanity, which we aren’t bothered by—but if you are, you may not want to read on.

 1. Stop Being a Fucking Pussy (on In Over Your Head).
-This was one of those “ah ha!” moments for both of us.
-It’s an incredibly powerful essay by Julien Smith.
-It will make you reconsider a lot of things.
-Julien is a tremendous author, speaker, and inspirational guy.
-He’s cool as shit too.
+This was one of those “aha!” moments for both of us.
+It’s a powerful essay by Julien Smith, and it might make you reconsider a lot of things.

 2. My Last Day (on Location 180).
 Sean Ogle does a great job explaining the feelings and emotions he experienced when he left his day job.